 Led and staffed by doctors with real life experience of the pressure you face.

-Over 98% of calls to the MDU medico-legal helpline are connected straight to a medico-legal adviser during normal working hours.
+98.3% of calls to the MDU medico-legal helpline are connected straight to a medico-legal adviser during normal working hours

-Over the last 10 years we successfully defended over 77% of claims, making no compensation payments.
+Over the last 10 years, we successfully defended over 80% of medical claims, making no compensation payments.

 With state-backed indemnity, you still need our expert guidance.
 MDU support can help reduce any anxiety or stress.